nwessman/Drinking-buddy/README.md

 ### What you have done
 We have created the layout for the app which currently has the ability to search for cities and will provide acommodations for the search.
 The api we used to find acommodations uses latitutes and longitudes to decide which acommodations to display.
 This created the need for us to translate user input (cities) to coordinates.
 We did this by webscrape a list of cities, their corresponding coordinates and which airports belong to that city.
 We then filled a Firebase Database with this information so we can do coordinate and airport look ups on only city name searches.

-### What you still plan to do
-Our app only shows acommodations on searches now.
-We are going to extend this to flights and activities as well.
-Our flight api is based on aiport AITA codes, that is why we also already have that in our database.
-We also plan on having some sort of persistency by allowing users to log in and save their plans.

 ### Your project file structure (short description/purpose of each file)
 ```bash